stablestud/adsorber/README.md

 ### Portable mode
 This mode will only download the recent ad-domains and merges them into your hosts file.
-You won't be able to set a scheduler.
+Note: You won't be able to set a scheduler.

 1. Execute `./portable_adsorber.sh setup` to generate the config files
 2. Execute `./portable_adsorber.sh setup` again to continue